-How do you know if you've confused planning with scheduling?
+How do you know if you’ve confused planning with scheduling?
 The most obvious red flag is a reactive schedule.
 You know you have a reactive schedule if your controllers spend most of their time updating the schedule to reflect what the field is reporting.
 If the central schedule is lagging in this way, it cannot effectively drive (or even support) decision-making.
-This means the project manager must rely on secondary sources or outside schedules to determine next steps, a problem that is compounded if reporting protocols are unclear or non-existent (See Problem 3, below).
+This means the project manager must rely on secondary sources or outside schedules to determine the next steps, a problem that is compounded if reporting protocols are unclear or non-existent (See Problem 3, below).

 The Solution: Clarify the difference between planning and scheduling, and plan first

 Planning is not scheduling.
-Planning is the logic behind the execution, it is the sequence of the activities leading up to the installation, and the sequence of the installation itself.
+Planning is the logic behind the execution, it is the sequence of the activities leading up to the installation and the sequence of the installation itself.
 The Path of Construction (PoC) is the keystone plan for a capital project that is using Advanced Work Packaging methodology; it should come first.
 Use your POC to build your Project Execution Plan (PEP).
 Only then should you start work on the schedule.
 When the schedule reflects both the PoC and the PEP, it becomes a proactive schedule, a powerful tool that drives decision-making and establishes predictability in the field.
 The team can see key milestones and constraints from the outset.